LMFinish/Lily-Injector/README.md

 Currently Supported types: 04 (32-bit write), 02 (16-bit write), 01 (byte write)

-DISCLAIMER: BACK UP YOUR DOL FILE BEFORE OPERATION (OR USE -s).
-THIS IS A WORK-IN-PROGRESS PROJECT.
-Report any bugs/feature requests ASAP in this repo's issue tracker or to LMFinish#7842 over at Discord
+Tested extensively, stable injection of codes 100% of the time.
+However, do report any bugs/feature requests ASAP in this repo's issue tracker or to LMFinish#7842 over at Discord

 # Errors
 "Not injectable; outside bounds of DOL":